jonashcroft/Nowify/README.md

 ## How to use

-To get this up and running, you'll need to run the build tools to generate the compiled code.
-You'll then place that compiled code wherever you want to run Nowify (local webserver, Raspberry Pi etc.) - so this will require you to have some tools installed to your desktop.
+To get this up and running, you'll need to run the build tools to generate the compiled code on your computer.
+Once the compiled code is built, you'll then place that compiled code within the `/dist/` folder wherever you want to run Nowify (local webserver, Raspberry Pi etc.) - so this will require you to have some tools installed to your desktop.
 The following was written for using a Mac.

 ----